parsimap/react-mapbox-gl/README.md

 ## Changelog

+**version** `1.1.5`

+* This version can support all options are used in `mapbox-gl` module.
+* The problem while the map destroyed was resolved.
+* Some improvement are applied.
+* The `documentation` is updated in new release version.
+* The `Sample.aspx` in the demo is updated.

 **version** `1.1.4-beta.5`

-* Duplicate maps problem is resolved and destroy was applied.
+* The duplication problem of maps is resolved and destroy was applied.
 * Some reason found for unpredictable behaviour for a map view.

 **version** `1.1.4-beta.4`